Cognitive Psychologist Career (Salary + Duties + Interviews)

 Albert Bandura created experiments like the Bobo Doll Experiment to demonstrate how children learn through observation.

-Daniel Kahneman developed one of the latest theories on how we process information, the two-system theory.
+Daniel Kahneman developed one of the latest theories on processing information, the two-system theory.
 You can read about this theory in his best-selling book Thinking Fast and Slow.

 Nancy Kanwisher is a cognitive psychologist who identified different regions of the brain and how they process information.
 One of her notable achievements is recognizing the fusiform face area, which recognizes different faces.